mrtnvh/talks/packages/frontmania-22/slides/slides.md

 As a user:

-- I should be able to customize my dashboard by resizing widgets.
-- I want to less or more information depending on size.
+- I want to less or more information depending on the size of the widget.
+- On the dashboard page, I want to choose the size of the widget.

+As a developer:

+- I want to reuse the same component throughout different layouts.

 <!--
 For instance.
 If we choose a prioritize the weather widget, next to only show todays weather, we could show additional information like the expected precipitation or the expected temperature for upcoming days.